mrsafalpiya/spnotes/README.md

 Ref: https://youtu.be/sJuA5OPvABM
 ```

-Note the first line of the file starting with '---' following a title,
+Note the first line of the file starting with `---` following a title,
-description and ending with '---'.
+description and ending with `---`.
 The description is optional but other
 components has to be present in the file to be regarded as a note.

+## Tested platforms

+I have successfully compiled this library under following platforms:

+- GNU/Linux - Arch linux
+- OpenBSD
+- Windows with Cygwin